sp-cristiano/alx-system_engineering-devops/0x02-shell_redirections/README.md

 echo "Hello, World" Command will print "Hello, World" followed by a new line to the standard output

 echo "\"(Ôo)'" Command will display a confused similey "(Ôo)'

+cat /etc/passwd Command will display the content of the /etc/passwd file